Applying Estonian passport and ID card

 - Standard application form (pdf)

-- One passport photo, size 4×5 cm.
+- Send one passport photo, size 4×5 cm to the Estonian Police and Boarder Guard Board.
 For further information please visit: Police- and Border Guard Board website.
 It is not possible to take photos at the Embassy.

 - In case of change of name: a copy of your spouse’s passport and your Marriage Certificate and a Certificate of personal data.